vpon-data/data-sdk/docs/ios.md

 import VponDataAnalytics
 ```

-## VDA SDK Initialization
+## Data SDK Initialization

-Please follow the tips below to initialize VDA SDK in the AppDelegae.h
+Please follow the instructions to initialize Data SDK in the AppDelegae.h

 ### Objective-C